Japan Shogi Association: Headquarters and other offices

 In June 2019, the JSA announced that it would be moving its headquarters from its current location to a commercial property close to Sendagaya Station.
-The current JSA headquarters was built in 1976, and forty-years of aging needed to be addressed.
+The current JSA headquarters was built in 1976, and forty years of aging needed to be addressed.
 A committee set up in June 2018 led by Yoshiharu Habu discussed options and presented them at the JSA's June 2019 General Meeting, where the members voted to move to a new location.
-JSA president Sato stated that he would continue negotiations either to purchase or lease a new location with the goal of completing the relocation some time around the year 2024.
+JSA president Satō stated that he would continue negotiations either to purchase or lease a new location with the goal of completing the relocation sometime around the year 2024.
+On September 8, 2024, JSA president Habu presided over a unveiling ceremony for the media to celebrate the completion of the new headquarters as part of the JSA's celebration of its 100th anniversary.
+The grand opening of the new headquarters to the public was held on October 1, 2024, and included several events such as a memorial tournament.

-In February 2021, the JSA announce that it would also be moving its Kansai office from Osaka to neighboring Takatsuki on property owned by the Takatsuki City government.
+In February 2021, the JSA announced that it would also be moving its Kansai office from Osaka to neighboring Takatsuki on property owned by the Takatsuki City government.
 The move is scheduled to be completed sometime in 2023.
 The current office will be demolished and the land sold to help offset the cost of the move.
 There was a proposal to rebuild at the existing location, but the cost of a temporary location was deemed prohibitive.
 The new office will have improved playing conditions, a TV studio and other new features.
 It will provide a major upgrade over the current facilities and also allow the JSA to better take advantage of the increase in shogi's popularity due to the impact of professional shogi player Sōta Fujii.

 General meetings and the board of directors

-Yasumitsu Satō is the current JSA president.
+Ichiyo Shimizu has been JSA president since June 6, 2025.
 Once a year (more often if needed), the JSA membership meets to discuss matters relevant to the association.
 Organizational matters, financial matters, disciplinary matters, etc. are all discussed and placed to a vote.
 Each regular member is given one vote.

 Every two years, the JSA's board of directors is chosen during the annual meeting.
 No less than eight, but no more than twenty members are selected to be directors for a period of two years.
 The recently elected directors then choose one of their fellow directors to serve as president, one to serve as senior managing director, and no less than four to serve as executive directors.
 In addition, the general membership selects no more than three individuals to serve as the association's comptrollers.
 Directors, their relatives, persons having special relationships with directors, and JSA employees are not allowed to be comptrollers.

 The JSA maintains a business office and hires staff to help manage the everyday affairs of the association as well as assist in other tasks deemed by the president to be important.